yhagio/tutorialedge.net/content/projects/chat-system-in-go-and-react/part-4-handling-multiple-clients.md

 }
 ```

-We'll then want to update our `main.go` file to call out to this new package:
+Now that we've created this new `websocket` package, we'll then want to update our `main.go` file to call out to this new package.
+We'll first have to add a new import to our list of imports at the top of our file, and then we can call the functions within that package by prepending the calls with `websocket.` like so:

 ```go
 package main